Are you itching to get back to running but don't know where to start?

 » Intentionally strengthening your whole body efficiently and how to make it work for your schedule and goals.

-» Continuation of running specific strengthening and training strategy for running with confidence once you've laid the foundations with the main lessons.
+» Continuation of running specific strengthening and training strategy for running with confidence once you've laid the foundations with the above lessons.

 How soon after birth can I start?
 Please wait until you are cleared for exercise by your provider (usually around 6 weeks postpartum) before beginning the workouts in this program.
 However, it's never too early to start educating yourself.
 You may begin with the lessons and wait until you are cleared for exercise for the workouts (you have lifetime access) or click here for some simple breathing exercises and stretches that you can begin as early as 2 weeks postpartum.